DiviProject/Divi/divi/README.md

 [![Build Status](https://travis-ci.org/divicoin/divi.svg?branch=master)](https://travis-ci.org/divicoin/divi) [![GitHub version](https://badge.fury.io/gh/divicoin%2FDIVI.svg)](https://badge.fury.io/gh/divicoin%2FDIVI)

 DIVI is a new cutting edge cryptocurrency which includes several key features that are not available in most other cryptocurrencies.
 Some of these features are as follows:
-- Our _SwiftTX_ functionality allows for fast transaction executions, resulting in guaranteed zero confirmation transactions.
+- Our _SwiftTX_ functionality allows for fast transaction execution, resulting in guaranteed zero confirmation transactions.
 - Decentralized blockchain voting provides consensus based advancement of the current Masternode technology used to secure the network and provide additional feature functionality.
 - Each of the 5-Tier level Masternodes are secured with a collateral DIV.